Trade Forex Trading

 Five pattern (dominant trend)

-Elliott Wave Theory - Five Wave Trading Setup Count Main Trend - How Do You Trade Forex Using Elliot Wave Theory?
+Elliott Wave Analysis Theory - Five Wave Trading Setup Count Main Trend

 1: This one is rarely obvious at its inception.
 When the first wave of a new bull market begins, the fundamental news is almost universally negative.
 The previous Forex trend is considered still strongly in force.
-Fundamental analysts continue to revise their earnings estimates lower; the economy probably does not look strong.
+Fundamental analysts continue to revise their estimates lower; the beginning of a new trend probably does not look strong.
 Sentiment surveys are still bearish and the implied volatility in the market is high.
 Volume might increase a bit as prices rise, but not by enough to alert many technical trading analysts.

-3: This is usually the largest and most powerful move upward, larger than 1 and 5.
-The news is now positive and fundamental analysts start to raise earnings estimates.
-Prices rise quickly, corrections are short-lived and shallow.
+3: This is usually the largest & most powerful move upward, larger than 1 and 5.
+News is now positive and fundamental analysts begin to raise estimates.
+Prices rise quickly, corrections are short-lived & shallow.
 Anyone looking to get in on a pullback will likely miss the boat.
-As 3 starts, the news is probably still somewhat bearish, and most traders remain negative; but by part three midpoint, the crowd will often join in and agree the new market sentiment is bullish.
+As 3 starts, the news is probably still somewhat bearish, and most traders remain negative: but by part 3 midpoint, the crowd will often join in and agree the new market sentiment is bullish.
 Wave three will extends beyond the highest level reached by 1.

 Three Wave Elliott Count Rules - Corrective Trend - 5 and 3 Wave Elliot Wave Count Rules